Partner for a Home

 Too many families in Jackson and Washington Counties are forced to choose between keeping a roof over their heads and paying for food, health care, or their children's future.
 That's not a personal failing — it's a barrier we can remove, together.

-Chipola Area Habitat for Humanity works alongside families to make affordable homeownership real.
-We build and repair homes together, keep mortgage payments affordable, and walk future homeowners through the financial side of owning a home — because a stable home is the foundation for building the life you choose on your own terms.
+Chipola Area Habitat for Humanity works alongside families to make affordable homeownership a real opportunity.
+We build homes together, keep mortgage payments affordable, and walk future homeowners through the financial side of owning a home — because a stable home is the foundation for building the life you choose on your own terms.

 When families have a safe, decent, affordable place to call home, everything else becomes possible.
 Children do better in school.
 Health improves.
 Futures open up.
 That's why we build.